libavg/libavg/sphinxdoc/events.rst

         The properties of this class are explained under https://www.libavg.de/wiki/ProgrammersGuide/Tracker.

         This is the internal libavg tracker.
-For trackers created using :py:meth:`Player.enableMultitouch`, no Tracker object exists.
+For touch input sources created using :py:meth:`Player.enableMultitouch`, no Tracker object exists.

         .. py:method:: abortCalibration()